norcams/iaas/docs/team/development/vagrant/up.rst

 chmod 644 on all public keys.

-Can then deploy himlarcli from login.
+Deploy himlarcli from login: See https://iaas.readthedocs.io/team/development/vagrant/deployment.html

 Restart metadata API (from login)
 --------------------------------